 The custom to send cards originated in the United Kingdom.
 In the 18th century, people in love sent each other handmade, paper cards with poems.
 In the 19th centrury, lace cards, cards with Cupid, hearts, and doves carrying little heart envelops, flowers, etc. became available for purchase.

 In 1847, Esther Howland (1828–1904) of Worcester, MA received one of these cards from a business friend of her father’s.
-Shortly thereafter, she ordered such mass-produced cards and started selling them.
-Interestingly, green (which stands for hope in the European culture) was a typical color for the cards, among blue and an orange looking shade.
+Shortly thereafter, she ordered such mass-produced cards, and started selling them.
+Interestingly, green (which stands for hope in the European culture) was a typical color for the cards, among blue (sincerity, trust, wisdom, confidence, authority), and an orange (amusement, unconventional, extroversion, warmth, energy, activity, determination) looking shade.

 Today nearly every business pitches in to get a piece of the cake.
+Culturally, red is the color of love.
+It is aggressive enough to draw attention, and create an urge.
 Crimseon roses, ruby rings, Hershey kisses, strawberries in chocolate, restaurant special dinners, dances, you name it.
 I saw even a rack entirely devoted to the little red dress (LRD) at Value Village!

 Don’t let the right outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.